Household Measurements¶

 Clinical Tip

 Always obtain and document patient weight in kg in clinical settings.
-If a patient only knows their weight in pounds, convert immediately and record in kg to avoid confusion during weight-based dosing calculations.
+If a patient gives their weight in pounds, convert immediately and record in kg to avoid confusion during weight-based dosing calculations.